ryanmcdermott/code-review-tips/README.md

 database of names, that should be in a separate module.

-There's no rule for how long a file should be, but if it's long like below and includes functions that don't relate to one another ,then it should probably be split apart.
+There's no rule for how long a file should be, but if it's long like below and includes functions that don't relate to one another, then it should probably be split apart.

 ```javascript